- What Is an OVI?

 This is a fair, and important, question.
-When going to a doctor, you want to know your odds.
-When going to buy a car, you want to make sure you are getting the best car at the best price.
-So it makes perfect sense that with so much on the line, you want to know what the odds are that we can win your DUI case for you.
+When going to a doctor, you want to know what your odds of a full recovery are.
+It makes perfect sense that with so much on the line, you want to know what is the likelihood that we can win your DUI case.

-After your arrest, the police officer will give you a date for your first court date.
+After your arrest, the police officer will let you know when to appear for your first court date.
 Often, we are able to get our clients out of this first date.
 If the court requires your presence, we will be there with you, and for you.

-Many people make the mistake of entering a plea of guilty or no-contest at this first date for two reasons: (1) everyone else is doing it that day, (2) MADD and SADD have put so much propaganda out there that people believe these cases are impossible to win.
-It is important that you plea not-guilty at your arraignment.
+Many people make the mistake of entering a plea of guilty or no contest on this first date for two reasons: (1) everyone else is doing it that day, (2) MADD and SADD have put so much propaganda out there that people believe these cases are impossible to win.
+It is important that you plead not guilty at your arraignment.